What We Read in 2020

 Steven McGuirl, Head of Acquisitions

 I just finished Scoundrels & Spitballers: Writers and Hollywood in the 1930s, by Philippe Garnier, and for those interested in exploring the darker corners of American filmmaking history, I can't recommend it enough.
 Through an extensive series of interviews and deep dives into archives, Garnier has fashioned a very entertaining 'crazy quilt' of fact-packed profiles and anecdotes that provide fascinating insight into not only how Hollywood used and exploited writers in the 1930s, but just as importantly, how writers used and exploited Hollywood.
 Don't look for oft-repeated stories about Faulkner and Fitzgerald's "time in the sun."
-In Garnier's book, the marquee names are Nathanael West and James M. Cain, followed by Horace McCoy, Edward Anderson, Buzz Bezzerides, as well as a host of largely forgotten "tramp newspapermen," pulp and proletarian writers, bookstore workers, and drifters, drunkards and jailbirds that figure just as prominently.
-Some of the "informants" are just as interesting as the figures under discussion, and in many ways, this book is about memory and how history is recorded.
+In Garnier's book, the marquee names are Nathanael West and James M. Cain, followed by Horace McCoy, Edward Anderson, and Buzz Bezzerides.
+A colorful cast of largely forgotten "tramp newspapermen," pulp and proletarian writers, bookstore workers, and drifters, drunkards and jailbirds figures just as prominently.
+Some of the "informants" are as interesting as the writers under discussion, and in many ways, this book is about memory and how history is recorded.

 Other books I enjoyed in 2020 include Born Losers, Barbara Skelton's 1965 collection of New York City stories.
 Known more as a subject of gossip in the London literary world, Skelton was also a funny and sharp writer.
 It is not hard to imagine her rediscovery by fans of Elaine Dundy, Eve Babitz, or Nell Dunn.
 Frank Norris' McTeague, although sometimes clumsy (and occasionally offensive), was surprisingly difficult to put down, or to shake once finished.
 A Shelter for Bells, a collection by Austrian writer Hans Jürgen von der Wense—"... folklorist, wanderer, aphorist, poet, and mystagogue of the landscape"—beautifully sequenced and translated from 30,000 pages of Wense's writing, was a needed and cherished companion as the world seemed less and less familiar.
 You Talkin' To Me?: The Unruly History of New York English, by E.J.
 White (ebook also available), was a fun and fascinating look at the historical sociolinguistics of New York English.
 Finally, and perhaps most enjoyable of all, was revisiting John McPhee's The Pine Barrens about 25 years after I first read it.
 When it comes to perfectly pitched sentences, the accretion of carefully chosen details, it is hard to beat McPhee's skill at painting a mulit-faceted portrait of a place.